Understand more about the Causes of Separation Anxiety in Dogs

 - Other dogs/humans nearby neighbours with pets in the yard that bark or howl

-- People coming to visit, especially if they have children with them
+- People come to visit, especially if they have children with them.

 Treatment for Mild Separation Anxiety